Article

 The enterprise mobility program is still being run like its 2015

-Someone in People Ops flags that a new hire needs a work permit.
-A regional HR partner reaches out to a local immigration contact.
-That contact works a different process in every country.
-Documents go back and forth over email.
-Renewal dates sit in someone's personal calendar.
+Here's what I see on the ground: the mobility program technically exists, but it doesn't function like a program.
+It functions like a series of individual policies.
+Someone in recruitment flags that a new hire needs a work permit.
+A regional HR partner reaches out to the global immigration contact.
+That contact has a different team in every country who have a different way of working.
+Documents go back and forth over email and context gets lost in translation.
+Corporate document renewals sit in someone's personal calendar as they are being managed by different vendors.
 And when that person leaves, the institutional knowledge walks out with them.

 See also: Enterprise Payroll Implementation: A Framework for Global Organizations